truecharts/website/docs/manual/development/storage.md

 # Storage

-This article serves as a development extention to the storage article available [here](https://wiki.truecharts.org/general/storage/)
+This article serves as a development extension to the storage article available [here](https://wiki.truecharts.org/general/storage/)

 ##### Storage and Common-Chart